 Some people on methadone maintenance treatment still continue to abuse heroin and add cocaine to the mix.
 These strong chemicals place terrible stresses on the heart, the liver, and the central nervous system.

 Even in the middle of fluctuating drug usage or polydrug use, there is often one drug that finally hooks a person, eliminating his or her ability to resist the cravings.
 Sometimes substance abuse will go on for years before it turns in to this kind of addiction.
 It might be heroin or the intensely addicting crack cocaine or methamphetamine.
 For a college student, it might be the Ritalin or Adderall they take so they can stay up all hours to study.

 The most dangerous addiction is the one that the person throws his or her life away for.
 The one they can’t leave behind when they want to.
 The one that overwhelms.
 Different people have different weaknesses so the patterns vary greatly.

 Break Free from Drug Addiction

 While the patterns of addiction have a great variety, there is a sure path to recovery for most people.
 That is the Narconon drug rehabilitation program available on six continents.
-In Russian, Mexico, the US, Australia and other countries, those who lost the power of choice recovery sobriety.
-The large majority of people who graduate the Narconon program remain sober after they return home.
+In Russian, Mexico, the US, Australia and other countries, those who lost the power of choice can recover sobriety.

-Most people complete the Narconon drug and alcohol rehabilitation program in three to five months.
+Most people complete the Narconon drug and alcohol rehabilitation program in ten to twelve weeks.
 Find out how this program can help someone you care about recover from their dangerous addiction.
-Call Narconon today at 1-800775-8750.